Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Equilibria under Simplified User Behavior

 \section{Equilibria under Simplified User Behavior}

-To provide theoretical insights about engagement equilibria, we temporarily do away with Assumption~\ref{as:positive_c} and consider a simple variant of our setting: each consumer is single-minded, and is only interested in a single type of content.
+To provide theoretical insights about engagement equilibria, we first consider a simple, special case of our framework where each user is single-minded, and is only interested in a single type of content.
 We also focus on the linear-proportional content serving rule of Equation~\eqref{eq: linear_p} for tractability.